monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

 Actually, all functions in ML takes one tripple as an argument.
 There is no such thing as a mutli-argument function  or zero-argument function in ML.
 The binding `fun () = e` is using the unit-pattern `()` to match against calls that pass the unit value `()`, which is the only value fo a pre-defined datatype `unit`.

-The definition of patterns is recu
+The definition of patterns is recursive.
+We can use nested patterns instead of nested cae expressions.

 We can use wildcard pattern `_` in patterns.
 ```ML
 fun len xs =